-If you’re looking for homemade vegan chocolates for Easter then look no further.
+If you’re looking for homemade vegan Easter chocolates then look no further.
 These delicious and healthy fruit and nut chocolates are easy to make and perfect for kids and adults alike.

 I managed to snatch a bit of time with just my two big kids to make these delicious Easter fruit and nut vegan chocolates.
 It probably won’t come as a surprise to find out that they were VERY keen to get involved with this task – even R who is nowhere near as keen in the kitchen as his little sister.